 - The right of each party to receive retirement benefits; and

-The court may also consider other factors it deems to be relevant- in Maryland this often includes a review of the “Kaufman Alimony Guidelines” formula worksheet or other alimony calculators.
+The court may also consider other factors it deems to be relevant- in Maryland this often includes a review of the “Kaufman Alimony Guidelines” formula worksheet.
+See: Ending the Alimony Guessing Game.

 If a party needing Alimony has a plan to receive training or obtain a degree, then the parties will analyze those projected expenses and the timetable for that.
 The parties will consider each factor and whether or how it applies to the facts of their lives.

 When mediating Alimony in Maryland, however, one party or both may seek a legal opinion in between mediation negotiating sessions.
 This is very common during mediation where there is an Alimony request.
-It is probably useful to consult an attorney who practices in the county court where the alimony case would be tried due to the variation from county to county of alimony awards.
-Many times, however, the parties themselves arrive at an acceptable figure and await their independent attorney consultation upon the review of the Agreement to ask for legal advice as to whether their Agreement fairly conforms with their legal rights and obligations.
+It is probably useful to consult an attorney who practices in the County Court where the Alimony case would be tried due to the variation from county to county of Alimony awards.
+Many times, however, the parties themselves arrive at an acceptable figure and await their independent attorney consultation upon the review of the Agreement to ask if their Agreement fairly conforms with their legal rights and obligations.

 Alimony negotiations focus on how much and how long (duration).
 Negotiating needs and ability to pay to arrive at a monthly alimony agreement only supplies the “how much.”
-When determining how long Alimony will last, in Maryland Alimony duration is categorized as follows:
+When determining how long Alimony will last, in Maryland Alimony duration is categorized in two ways:

 Rehabilitative Alimony.
 This is a type of Alimony most frequently awarded.
 It is intended to provide a period of support to allow the party who needs Alimony the time and sometimes the funds to get training to revive his or her vocational marketability and employability.
 It is intended to allow a party time and support to obtain employment, which may take more time if one party has been out of the workforce for a period of time.
 The goal is to rehabilitate the party who needs support to become reasonably self-supporting.

 Indefinite Alimony.
-Indefinite Alimony means that Alimony has no specified termination date and the amount of Alimony may vary over the years.
+Indefinite Alimony means that Alimony has no specified termination date.
 Indefinite Alimony may be modified by the parties or the courts over the years.
 It is most often mediated in long-term marriages where the needing party is of an age, or has medical conditions such that self-support is unlikely; or if that party does become self-supporting, the parties’ respective standards of living is “unconscionably disparate” meaning, unfairly different.
-Indefinite Alimony also may serve to protect the payor of Alimony in the case of lost employment or illness, the court (and the parties) may modify the award to reflect both parties’ realities.
+Indefinite Alimony also may serve to protect the payer of Alimony in the case of lost employment or illness, the court (and the parties) may modify the award to reflect both parties’ realities.

-When you mediate Alimony in Maryland, you may negotiate a hybrid of rehabilitative and indefinite Alimony where the amount is modifiable depending on the circumstances over time but the duration is fixed or vice versa.
-Tailoring the alimony agreement to the parties’ reality and preferences and concerns is why mediating alimony makes sense.
+When you mediate Alimony in Maryland, you may negotiate a hybrid where the amount is modifiable depending on the circumstances and the duration is fixed.
+Tailoring the alimony agreement to the parties’ reality and preferences is why mediating alimony makes sense.